Key Takeaways:

 What if Your Ex Ran Up Debt Without Your Knowledge?

-Again, since Washington is a community property state, the court presumes all property and all debt amassed during a marriage belong to both spouses.
+Again, because Washington is a community property state, the court presumes that all property and all debts acquired during a marriage belong to both spouses.

 However, if debts were kept secret, and incurred entirely or partly by one party and not for the benefit of the marital community, the court may consider it separate debt.
 Emphasis on the word may.
 This is often difficult to prove in a definitive manner.

-In this case, they may make what they believe to be a “just and equitable” division or assign it entirely to the party responsible.
+In this case, they may make what they believe to be a “just and equitable” division, or assign it entirely to the responsible party.

 It’s important to remember the court ultimately decides how to divide things.
 It has the authority to determine whether or not an obligation is separate or community property.
 Regardless of whose name it’s in, they can still award the debt to either party.